 1. Determine how much value each team member offers with their skillset.

-With any dental team, you should constantly be training and empowering your staff to do the best work they can so you can turn all team members into rockstar employees.
+With any dental team, constantly be training and empowering your staff to do the best work they can so you can turn all team members into rockstar employees.
 Then give them productivity goals you want them to crush.
 By doing so, you will begin to get a clearer picture on their skills and productivity.

 Do they achieve their goals?
 Do they engage and apply the training?
 If so, those are good signs the team member is adding a lot of value to your practice.
 But simply achieving goals and utilizing skills enough for the practice to grow isn’t necessarily enough for each team member to get that raise they want.
 They also need to be continually growing those skills.
 Why?
 Because the more value they can offer, the more you can pay them.